Salesforce Design System

 3 Months

-Salesforce, Savage Bureau
+Savage Bureau

 To ensure we were creating the latest and greatest components in our new design system, I screen-captured every existing page type into Figma.
 This included multiple screen-captures of the different types of page styles if a user was logged-out, logged-in, or a signature/premier member and the entire user flow of registering for an event.

-To ensure this would not happen, I created efficient components utilizing a combination of Figma’s auto-layout, constraints, and variants features.
+I created efficient components utilizing a combination of Figma's auto-layout, constraints, and variants features.
 Using these techniques helped create flexible components that were both easy to scale and change.

 Additionally, it contains a variety of auto-layout and hug-contents settings that allow for fast text revisions without breaking the component entirely as everything stays intact and grows accordingly, based on the changes you make.